2025 Impact Targets: Educational Success

 20% of students meet highest levels of proficiency in English and Math

 Standardized assessments in Rhode Island score students at four levels: Exceeding grade-level expectations, meeting grade-level expectations, partially meeting expectations, and below expectations.
 In 2017 the State of Rhode Island established 2025 targets that 20% of students administered standardized tests would meet the highest levels of performance in English and Math.
-2017 results on the RI Common Assessment System demonstrate that students across grades 3-8 are at 4% and 2%, respectively.
+During the 2017-2018 school year, Rhode Island introduced the RICAS (Rhode Island Comprehensive Assessment System) modeled after Massachusetts’ standardized testing system.

-The 40% of 3rd graders demonstrating the ability to read at grade-level varies widely by subgroup.
-Patterns for educational outcome follow those in the Foundation's other strategic initiative areas and wider societal and systemic trends regarding access, opportunity, and discrimination.
+Statewide, 48% of 3rd graders read at grade level, but there are wide variations in ability by subgroup.
+Patterns for educational outcomes follow those in the Foundation's other strategic initiative areas and wider societal and systemic trends regarding access, opportunity, and discrimination.

 Similarly, graduation rates vary widely by student subgroups and follow similar patterns as 3rd grade reading performance.